Your 3-week crash course in Silicon Valley entrepreneurship.

 Dive in, get your hands dirty, and start learning, growing, and building.
 Topics include: business model design, customer development, how to pitch, defining metrics, marketing, intellectual property, and more!

-This will be the third installment of YouNoodle Camp, each one bringing a new cohort of aspiring entrepreneurs to experience all the Silicon Valley has to offer.
-Here are a few highlights from our previous programs to give you a sense of what to expect at the 2013 YouNoodle Camp.
+This will be the fourth installment of YouNoodle Camp, each one bringing a new cohort of aspiring entrepreneurs to experience all the Silicon Valley has to offer.
+Here are a few highlights from our previous programs to give you a sense of what to expect at the 2014 YouNoodle Camp.

 Tom Kosnik is a Fenwick and West Consulting Professor, Stanford Technology Ventures Program (STVP), at Stanford School of Engineering.
 He is an International Advisor for National University of Singapore Entrepreneurship Centre, and a co-founder of Gear Up Ventures, a global partnership that helps entrepreneurs in organizations large and small to create new markets and disrupt existing markets.

 Teaching: His current courses include Global Entrepreneurial Marketing, Technology Entrepreneurship, New Venture Creation, and Entrepreneurial Thought Leaders Program.
 He taught Marketing at Harvard Business School from 1985-89, and launched HBS’s Entrepreneurial Marketing course in 1995-97.